H2OKing89/TwoToneEnhancements/README.md

-Here’s an updated version of your `README.md` file, with additional information, version updates, and detailed setup instructions tailored for Windows.
-This should provide a comprehensive guide for anyone looking to get started with your project.

----

 # TwoToneDetect Python Integration

-## Version: 1.2.0
+## Version: 1.3.0
 **Date:** 2024-09-01
 **Author:** Quentin King

 ## Project Overview

 This project provides Python scripts that extend the functionality of the TwoToneDetect software, which monitors audio from fire department dispatch radios.
 TwoToneDetect identifies specific tones that correspond to different fire departments and triggers predefined commands.
-This project includes two primary Python scripts:
+This project includes three primary Python scripts:

 1. **TwoToneDetect Pre-Notification**: Triggered immediately when tones are detected.
 It sends a webhook notification with information about the detected tones.
 2. **TwoToneDetect Audio Notification**: Triggered after the dispatch audio has been recorded.
 This script uploads the audio file to an FTP server, verifies its integrity, and sends a webhook notification with the URL to the file.
+3. **Backup Script**: Manages backup of TwoToneDetect audio files, including logging, performance monitoring, and notification of successful or failed backups.

-These scripts are designed to integrate seamlessly with TwoToneDetect and provide enhanced notification and monitoring capabilities.
+These scripts are designed to integrate seamlessly with TwoToneDetect and provide enhanced notification, monitoring, and backup capabilities.

 ## Setup Instructions